 The molluscs are held in mesh type containers stacked in a tank between a pair of perforated flow screens.
 Seawater enters the tank via a cascade or jets onto the water surface at one end of the tank between the flow screen and the end of the tank.
 The water then passes through the flow screen and through the stacked containers before passing through the second flow screen.
 Water exits the tank via a suction pipe clear of the tank bottom between the second flow screen and the end of the tank.

+Seawater is re-circulated via a pump and the flow rate is controlled by a valve and flowmeter.
+This control is essential if the system is to operate effectively.
 The flow screens are necessary to ensure an even flow of water and hence supply of oxygen to all the molluscs in the stacked containers.
-In addition, the water disturbance created by high flow aeration is contained by the flow screen at the input end.
+In addition, the water disturbance created by high flow aeration is contained by the flow screen at the input end effectively.
+The seawater receives microbiological treatment by passing through an enclosed ultraviolet light (UV) sterilisation unit.